Educado-App/resources/API_GUIDELINES.md

 *Based on [Microsoft Azure's REST API guidelines]('https://github.com/microsoft/api-guidelines/blob/vNext/azure/Guidelines.md')*

+This document is in the process of being tailored to Educado's specific needs.
+As such some guidelines may still be aimed towards Microsoft Azure development.
+Please feel free to propose changes.

 <!-- cspell:ignore autorest, BYOS, etag, idempotency, maxpagesize, innererror, trippable, nextlink, condreq, etags -->
 <!-- markdownlint-disable MD033 MD049 -->